TomKarachristos/easy3DEngine/README.md

 Code example of a simple 3DEngine in typescript using only CPU for educational reasons.

-I keep code clean and easy.
+I keep the code clean and easy.
 Dependencies: I am using the babylon math library.

 references: